antaldaniel/reprex/content/post/2021-06-07-data-curator-pyry-kantanen/index.md

 authors:  ["pyry_kantanen"]

-tags:  ["Open data", "Open science", "Reproducible research", "open government", "Eurovision", "musicology"]
+tags:  ["Open data", "Open science", "Reproducible research", "Open government", "Eurovision"]

 summary:  "Many interesting phenomena are difficult to quantify in a meaningful way and writing a catchy song with international appeal is probably more an art than a science.
 Nevertheless that should not deter us from trying as music, too, is bound by certain rules and regularities that can be researched."